Ember.Array Class

 Returns:

-if the passed function returns true
+true if the passed function returns true for any item

 sortBy